Canon 1D Mark III vs Fujifilm X-T2

-The Canon EOS-1D Mark III and the Fujifilm X-T2 are two digital cameras that were revealed to the public, respectively, in February 2007 and July 2016.
+The Canon EOS-1D Mark III and the Fujifilm X-T2 are two digital cameras that were officially introduced, respectively, in February 2007 and July 2016.
 The 1D Mark III is a DSLR, while the X-T2 is a mirrorless interchangeable lens camera.
 The cameras are based on an APS-H (1D Mark III) and an APS-C (X-T2) sensor.
-The Canon has a resolution of 10.1 megapixel, whereas the Fujifilm provides 24 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 10.1 megapixels, whereas the Fujifilm provides 24 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1D Mark III vs Fujifilm X-T2

-An illustration of the physical size and weight of the Canon 1D Mark III and the Fujifilm X-T2 is provided in the side-by-side display below.
+The physical size and weight of the Canon 1D Mark III and the Fujifilm X-T2 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1D Mark III – represents 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark III – represents the basis or 100 percent across all the size and weight measures).